 The choice to include in the likelihood function all of the systematic uncertainties is one that has been employed in many other analyses within CDF [4].
 It has the convenient effect of burying in the likelihood both statistical and systematic uncertainties and providing a formula for combining them.
-Clearly, this procedure rests on the assumption that one can describe one's uncertainty in the systematic effects with a Gaussian probability distribution.
-We believe this to be the case, but this depends on the results of numerous cross checks that are reassuring but do not guarantee that all effects have been accounted for.
+Clearly, this procedure rests on the assumption that one can describe uncertainties arising from the systematic effects with Gaussian probability distributions (with a large enough number of independent systematic effects, one can invoke the mean limit theorem, but the sensitivity of the result to the form of the probability distributions for the nuisance parameters should be checked in each analysis).